-Our model also explains the rise of founder-friendly behavior.
-VCs are increasingly letting founders sell large portions of their equity in private secondary sales before their companies are sold or go public-a trend that suggests founders are eager to diversify risks.
-In some cases, VCs have acquiesced to founders' brazen self-dealing.
-VCs almost never sue founders, and they almost never publicly criticize founders even when they decide to pass on investing.
-When startups fail, VCs seek to arrange a "soft landing"-a face-saving acqui-hire or a new job for the founders.
-More generally, VCs are increasingly promoting themselves as founder-friendly, which is hard to reconcile with their role as monitors.
+Moreover, our analysis can help explain the rise of founder-friendly behavior.
+VCs are increasingly letting founders sell large portions of their equity in private secondary sales before their companies are sold or go public-a trend that suggests founders are eager to diversify risks.31 In some cases, VCs have acquiesced to founders' brazen self-dealing.32 VCs almost never sue founders, and they almost never publicly criticize founders even when they decide to pass on investing.33 When startups fail, VCs seek to arrange a "soft landing" a face-saving acqui-hire or a new job for the founders.34 More generally, VCs are increasingly promoting themselves as founder-friendly, which is hard to reconcile with their role as monitors.